davamram/MEMmultilepton/README.md

 ./simpleMEManalyzer config.cfg

-#Please use the config.cfg file in the config directory (instead of in the example directory) if your interface the MEM with your own code
+#Please use config/config.cfg instead of Example/config.cfg if your interface the MEM with your own code (contains absolute path to the transfer functions and Madgraph directory)